 I still wanted to freeze the blobs in motion so I used a high ISO again and added two light sources behind both of my shoulders.
 There was a tiny bit of clipping at the top of the lamp on the chrome, but I felt it was small enough to not be an issue.
 Plus, if I’d made the image any darker it would have been under exposed.
 Chrome is a shiny reflective surface, so eliminating any ‘shine’ is extremely difficult.
 I changed the WB setting as I wanted to avoid any orange/pink hue.

 I found that different lighting situations had fairly similar reading/settings.
-For example, bright daylight often required the same white balance setting and a similar shutter speed, while low light conditions would use a much slower shutter speed.
-I also was very aware of the relationship between shutter speed and aperture.
+For example, bright daylight often required the same white balance setting and a similar shutter speed to indoor light, while low light conditions would use a much slower shutter speed.
+I was very aware of the relationship between shutter speed and aperture.
 Metering is an incredible tool for being able to control what it is exactly that you want to correctly expose.
 It is an essential tool in creating silhouettes, and eliminating blow outs and clipping.